SirSteven1/micro-shop/README.md

 * [protoc](https://grpc.io/docs/protoc-installation/) & [protoc-gen-go](https://grpc.io/docs/languages/go/quickstart/) (for installation methods, please see go-zero official documentation)

 >   protoc is a tool written in C++ that can translate proto files into code in a specified language.
 In go-zero's microservices, we use grpc for communication between services, and writing grpc requires the use of protoc and the plug-in protoc-gen-go that is translated into go language rpc stub code.

+### service division
+In actual project development, we usually adopt two microservice division strategies:

+* The first type: dividing boundaries by business functions

+* The second type: Boundary demarcation through DDD bounded context

+As can be seen from the above mind map, we divide microservices into the following based on business functions:

+* Product service (product) - product addition, information query, inventory management and other functions
+* Shopping cart service (cart) - Shopping cart functions such as adding, deleting, modifying, checking, and collecting
+* Order service (order) - Order generation, order management and other functions
+* Payment service (pay) - realize payment and other functions by calling third-party payment
+* Account service (user) - user information, real-name authentication, account settings, address management and other functions
+* Home page service (home) - home page product recommendations, rankings, limited time grabs, banners and other functions

+Each service can be subdivided into api services and rpc services.

+The api service is external and can be called by the app.

+The rpc service is internal and can be provided to internal api services or other rpc service calls.

+The service dependency flow chart of the entire project is roughly as follows: